-BIOL 101-4 Introductory Biology I This course is an introduction to the biological sciences including nature of life, cell structure, function, development, metabolism, genetics and evolutionary theory.
+BIOL 103-3 Introductory Biology I This lecture-based course is an introduction to the biological sciences including the nature of life, cell structure, function, development, metabolism, genetics and evolutionary theory.

-Prerequisites: Biology 11 or Biology 12
+Prerequisites: Biology 11 or Biology 12 Precluded: BIOL 100-4, BIOL 101-4

-Precluded: BIOL 100-4
+BIOL 104-3 Introductory Biology II This lecture-based course is a survey of living organisms, plant and animal form and function, ecology and population biology.

-BIOL 102-4 Introductory Biology II This course is a survey of living organisms, plant and animal form and function, ecology and population biology.
+Prerequisites: Biology 11 or Biology 12 or BIOL 103-3

-Prerequisites: Biology 11 or Biology 12 or BIOL 101-4
+Precluded: BIOL 100-4, BIOL 102-4 Recommended: BIOL 103-3

-Precluded: BIOL 100-4 Recommended: BIOL 101-4 BIOL 110-3 Introductory Ecology This course is designed to introduce non-science majors to ecological systems.
+BIOL 110-3 Introductory Ecology This course is designed to introduce non-science majors to ecological systems.
 Principles of ecology, biotic and abiotic conditions, population, community and ecosystem structure, human impacts on these systems, and basic concepts of conservation and preservation of ecosystems.